 About Rotoroa Island

-A unique arts, heritage and conservation island.
-Nestled among a chain of islets off Waiheke’s east coast is Rotoroa Island, for 100 years, off limits to all but those going there for alcohol or drug rehabilitation in the care of the Salvation Army.
-Now operated by the Rotoroa Island Trust, this unique island re-opened in 2011, thanks to the generosity of philanthropists who negotiated a 99-year lease to allow public access and the island’s redevelopment.
+Rotoroa Island is a unique arts, heritage and conservation island nestled among a chain of islets off Waiheke’s east coast.
+For 100 years, the island was off limits to all but those going there for alcohol or drug rehabilitation in the care of the Salvation Army.
+Now operated by the Rotoroa Island Trust, this unique island re-opened in 2011, thanks to the generosity of philanthropists who negotiated a 99-year lease to allow public access and the islands redevelopment.

 Just a 75 minute trip from Auckland, Rotoroa combines a rich social history with beautiful beaches, walking trails, heritage buildings, art, and a state-of-the-art exhibition centre which tells the story of the island's history.